-Armed with new data, officials target ‘drug-dealing’ doctors
+Feds employ data-driven early warning system in opioid fight

-PITTSBURGH (AP) — The pain clinic tucked into the corner of a low-slung suburban strip mall was an open secret.
+PITTSBURGH — The pain clinic tucked into the corner of a low-slung suburban strip mall was an open secret.

 Patients would travel hundreds of miles to see Dr. Andrzej Zielke, eager for what authorities described as a steady flow of prescriptions for the kinds of powerful painkillers that ushered the nation into its worst drug crisis in history.